jeroenvandijk/convex/convex-core/README.md

 Convex Core is distributed under the Convex Public License

-Contributors are encouraged to sign the Convex Contribtor's Agreement, which may make contributors eligible for awards of Convex Coins.
+Contributors are encouraged to sign the Convex Contributor's Agreement, which may make contributors eligible for awards of Convex Coins.

 Copyright 2018-2024 Convex Foundation and Contributors